-Using your talent metrics to drive strategy can be tough, especially when you’re sitting on a treasure trove of data.
-While you’re probably already using part of it to guide decisions, the question is: Are you looking at the right metrics?
+Using your talent analytics to drive strategy can be tough, especially when you’re sitting on a treasure trove of data.
+While you’re probably already using part of it to guide decisions, the question is: Are you looking at the right recruiter productivity metrics?
 And how can you ensure your team continues to get more efficient as you scale your recruiting?

 We asked four talent experts to share their advice.
 Here’s what they had to say!

 - Melissa Thompson, Vice President, Talent Acquisition at McGraw-Hill

 - Meredith Herberg-Waldron, Global Talent Operations Manager, Eventbrite

 - Mark McFarland, Senior Manager of Talent Acquisition at Relativity

 Recruiter Productivity Tip #1: Learn to Forecast Talent Like a Sales Leader